 Notable Accomplishments of Malcolm X

 Malcolm X (1925-1965) was an African-American Islamic leader in the U.S.A, who was very instrumental in the civil rights movement of the 1950s and 1960s.
 He preferred to use what could be seen today as radical approaches in his fight for fair treatment for the black community.
 Regardless, his name was indelibly written in our nation’s history due to the sheer amount of influence he had on it.
-The following are notable accomplishments of Malcolm X:
+The following are 8 notable achievements of Malcolm X:

 The Nation of Islam (NOI)

 Malcolm X got imprisoned in 1946 for engaging in an armed robbery.
 When he was paroled in 1952, Malcolm became an active member of a Black Muslim group known as the NOI (Nation of Islam).

 The NOI, which was headed by Elijah Muhammad, used Islam to foster Black Nationalism.
 In accordance with the rules of the Nation of Islam, Malcolm X dropped his surname “Little” after he joined the NOI.
 The members had a custom of replacing their surnames with an “X”.
 NOI members argued that their original surnames had their roots from white slave masters.

 In our second notable accomplishments of Malcolm X, we shall explore his contributions made to the black community as a religious minister.
 The Nation of Islam transformed Malcolm X into a powerful leader.
 He was the founder of the newspaper for NOI, titled Muhammad Speaks.
 Malcolm instructed NOI members to sell the group’s newspaper in order to raise funds.
 The newspaper was also used as powerful tool to recruit new members.